hujhax/austin-improv-wiki/List of Free Fringes.md

 Starring: [[Performers/Sam Schak|Sam Schak]], [[Performers/Aaron Saenz|Aaron Saenz]], [[Performers/Jeanette Jones|Jeanette Jones]], [[Performers/Caeriel Crestin|Caeriel Crestin]], and [[Performers/Marc Majcher|Marc Majcher]]

 #### Dexterprov ([[Performers/Andrew Buck|Andrew Buck]])
-Dexterprov tells a never-before-seen and never-before-written episode of the serial killer drama *[[Wikipedia - Dexter|Dexter]]*.
+Dexterprov tells a never-before-seen and never-before-written episode of the serial killer drama *Dexter*.
 Who will kill whom?
 Will Dexter get caught at his dangerous game?
 Will Deb act on her brotherly love?
 Who will the newest serial killer be?
 Will Batista ever stop wearing that dumb hat?
 All of these questions -- and one or two more -- will be answered in this completely improvised show.

 #### [[Performers/Jessica Arjet|Jessica Arjet]] and [[Performers/Caitlin Sweetlamb|Caitlin Sweetlamb]]
 Headliners